merijnvervoorn/merijnvervoorn/README.md

 <table><tr><td valign="top" width="50%">

-- 🔭 I’m currently working with DemocratieMonitor on using AI to measure democracy
+- 🔭 I’m currently working on using AI to measure democracy and predict coalitions in the Tweede Kamer

 - 🎓 I’m currently studying Computational Social Science at the University of Amsterdam

 - ❓ Ask me about my future prospects (eventually I might get an answer)

-- ⚡ Fun fact: people that don't code think I'm a coder, but people that do code know I stay with the basics
+- ⚡ Fun fact: I run for fun AND read books

 </td><td valign="top" width="50%">
 <div align="center">